Training structure

 Faculty of Science

-The Neuropsychopharmacology UE covers the molecular, cellular and integrated mechanisms underlying the mode of action of psychotropic drugs, using a number of pathologies as examples (depression, schizophrenia, anxiety, ....).
-The aim is to understand how the principles of pharmacology are specifically applied to mental disorders (e.g. pharmacodynamics, tolerance, physical and psychological dependence, etc.).
-Based on advances in neurobiological research and their application to drug therapy, the course aims to understand the concepts underlying the treatment of psychiatric disorders.
+The neuropsychopharmacology EU deals with the molecular, cellular, and integrated mechanisms underlying the mode of action of psychotropic drugs, using a few pathologies (depression, schizophrenia, anxiety, etc.) as examples.
+It aims to understand how the principles of pharmacology apply specifically to mental disorders (e.g., pharmacodynamics, tolerance, physical and psychological dependence, etc.).
+Based on advances in neurobiology research and their therapeutic applications in medication, the course aims to understand the concepts underlying the treatment of psychiatric disorders.

 Molecular basis of infectious diseases